-- 1. Install the SCSI adapter (see "Installing an adapter" on page 33). - 2.
-Connect the SCSI signal cable to the adapter and to one or more of the signal-cable connectors to the rear of the SCSI devices. - Connect the SCSI-activity-indicator cable to the adapter and to the SCSI LED connector on the system board.
-See "System-board internal connectors" on page 9 for the location of the SCSI LED connector.
+- 1. Install the SCSI adapter (see "Installing an adapter" on page 31). - 2.
+Connect the SCSI signal cable to the adapter and to one or more of the signal-cable connectors on the rear of the SCSI devices. - Connect the SCSI-activity-indicator cable to the adapter and to the SCSI LED connector (JSCSI) on the system board.
+See "System-board internal connectors" on page 8 for the location of the SCSI LED connector.